 Given the small number of overages anticipated in most districts and the fact that all districts should have secure disposal options in place, districts must securely dispose of all unused Writing test materials onsite.
-All unused writing packets must be returned to the DTC and securely destroyed by the deadline to return tests for scoring listed in the 2012-2013 Test Schedule.
-If you have any questions about this process, please contact your Regional Assessment Support ESD Partner.
+All unused writing packets must be returned to the DTC and securely destroyed by the deadline to return tests for scoring listed in the current year's Test Schedule.
+If you have any questions about this process, please contact your Regional ESD Partner.